 Today we soak up Kyoto’s stunning landscapes in traditional wooden rafts along the Hozugawa River, which was originally used to transport many of the supplies that built many of Osaka and Kyoto’s famous temples and castles.
 We then hike through a maze of bamboo paths in Arashiyama bamboo forest, until we reach monkey park where we have the opportunity to feed these amazing creatures from the safety of our own cage while they roam free in their natural environment.

 In the afternoon we visit the Tenryu-ji Temple, the most important of the city’s five zen temples.
-The buildings themselves were lost in fires and wars over centuries, whereas the gardens survived and have remained in pristine condition in their original form.
-Later, learn the art of calligraphy with a local lesson with an art master.
+The buildings themselves were damaged in fires and wars over centuries, whereas the gardens survived and have remained in pristine condition in their original form.
 The rest of the afternoon is at leisure to continue exploring Kyoto, there is also an optional karaoke night.